Nevada Labor Laws: Everything You Need to Know

 Harassment is also prohibited in the workplace.
 It's defined by unwelcome statements or actions based on a protected trait of either race or sex.
 If the comments create an aggressive working environment to the point the employee has to endure in order to keep or get a job, it's a violation of that employee's rights.

 An employee receives protection from retaliation in the event they complain of harassment or discrimination in the workplace.
-In the event that an employee makes a complaint to the Nevada Equal Rights Commission or the EEOC, or a lawsuit, the employer cannot take any adverse or retaliatory action against the employee.
+In the event that an employee makes a complaint to the Nevada Equal Rights Commission or the EEOC, or files a lawsuit, the employer cannot take any adverse or retaliatory action against the employee.
 Doing so is considered an illegal act by the employer.

 Taking Time Off From Your Nevada Job